evotools/nf-LO/README.md

     -profile docker
 ```
 This analysis will run using genome1 and genome2 as source and target, respectively.
 The source genome will be fragmented in chunks of 20Mb,
 whereas the target will be fragmented in 10Mb chunks overlapping 100Kb.
-It will use lastz as aligner using the preset for closely related genomes (near).
+It will use lastz as the aligner using the preset for closely related genomes (near).
 The output files will be copied into the folder my_liftover.

 ## Distance